What Happens When You Neglect Your Water Heater

 If you’re getting zero, or very little, hot water out of your tap, the problem could be the pilot light on your water heater unit.
 If you’re not familiar with how to investigate the pilot light, call in the experts to manage the problem.

 If your running water is either too hot or too cold, there is a good chance that you have the incorrect size water heater to accommodate your living space and the number of people depending on hot water in your home.
 If a gas water heater is undersized, the system will fail in a shorter period of time.

 Age of Your Water Heater

 The average lifespan of residential water heaters that have had proper maintenance is between ten and fifteen years.
-Even if there are no obvious signs of an issue, a water heater that is ten years or older is at greater risk of producing a leak resulting in water damage to your home.
-Maturing water heaters are nothing to disregard.
+Even if there are no outward signs of an issue, a water heater that is ten years or older is at greater risk of producing a leak resulting in water damage to your home.
+Maturing water heaters are nothing to brush aside.
 If you are unsure of the age of your water heater, check the identification sticker on the unit, where the manufactured date should be listed with the serial number.